opengsn/docs/javascript-client/advanced.md

 In most cases, you don't need to modify the defaults for these values.

-- **relayLookupWindowParts** - when scanning `relayLookupWindowBlocks` blocks back, this parameter is used to chunk down into smaller request, to avoid overwhelming the getPastLogs API.
-Even without specifying this parameter, if the lookup seems to break because of too many returned events, it will automatically increase the value for future calls.

 - **methodSuffix** - when suffix of the "eth_signTypedData" to use. for Metamask, the default is "_v4"
-- **jsonStringifyRequest** - when calling eth_signTypedData, should we pass a the object value as a single string or as a JSON object. for Metamask, this value is "true" (use a single string)
+- **jsonStringifyRequest** - when calling eth_signTypedData, should we pass the object value as a single string or as a JSON object. for Metamask, this value is "true" (use a single string)
 - **relayTimeoutGrace** - much much time (in seconds) a relayer that failed a request should be "downscored". (defaults to 1800 seconds=half an hour)
 - **auditorsCount** After relaying a request, the client selects at random other relayer(s) as "auditors" to validate the original relayer didn't attempt to cheat on the client. defaults to 1 (if there are more than 1 registered relayers)

   The auditors check the request, and will submit a "penalize" request if the original relayer indeed attempted a cheat.

-  Set to "0" to disable auditing (e.g. on testnets, to avoid the "All auditors failed" error log)
+  Set to "0" to disable auditing (e.g. on testnets)

 - **maxRelayNonceGap** - how far "into the future" the client accepts its request to be set. default to 3, which means the client accepts that the relayer will put its request with 3 pending requests before it.